Venezuela Passport Ranking

-The Venezuelan passport currently ranks on the 41st place according to the Guide visa index.
+The Venezuelan passport currently ranks on the 41st place according to the Guide Passport Ranking Index.
 It provides visa-free access to 129 countries.
 Venezuelan passport holders have visa-free access and visas on arrival to countries such as Philippines, Singapore, Russia, Turkey and the entire European Union.
 Venezuelan citizens do however require a visa to enter about 97 destinations in the world.
 Some countries where a visa is required are China, India and the USA.
 The passport mobility score is considered medium.

 The Bolivarian Republic of Venezuela consists of 23 states and one capital district.
 It is located in Northern South America.
 The nation’s neighboring countries are Brazil, Guyana and Colombia.
 The most important states are Zulia, Miranda and Carabobo.
 Venezuela has a surface area of 916,445 square kilometers.
 It is therefore the 6th largest country in South America.
 The terrain is characterized by central plains, lowlands and the Andes Mountains.
 Its climate varies between tropical hot and humid to more moderate in the highlands.